yiwen2024/python-challenge/README.md

 The total number of votes each candidate won
 The winner of the election based on popular vote

-> Acknologyment
+>Acknowledgement
-  For PyBnak assignment, I referred the script of SYU2017 /Python-Challenge on Git Hub.
+ For PyBnak challenge, I referred the script of SYU2017 /Python-Challenge on Git Hub.
-  For PyPoll assignment, I referred the script of Farzad Khatoonabadi / python-challenge on Git Hub.
+ For PyPoll challenge, I referred the script of Farzad Khatoonabadi / python-challenge on Git Hub.
-  As a beginner of coding, referring the online resources helped me better understood the structure and language of coding.
+ As a beginner of coding, referring those online resources helped me to better understand the structure and language of Python coding.
 Baed on the understanding, I was able to put comments and modify the script.
-Also. the team of AskBCS learning assistant provided support of trouble shooting on my assigment.
+Also, the team of AskBCS learning assistant provided great support of trouble shooting on my assigment.

->In addition to praticing coding, I learned how to Push these changes to GitHub or GitLab
+>In addition to practicing Paython coding, I learned how to Push these changes to GitHub